heroku-softtrends/dotnetmvc.sample/README.md

 You've created a new ASP.NET Core MVC project.
 [Learn what's new](https://go.microsoft.com/fwlink/?LinkId=518016)

-## You need to make the following changes in your project.json of it to deploy on Heroku
+You need to make the following changes in your project.json to deploy on Heroku
 *   Add a new property called "outputName": "Your_ProjectName" in buildOptions
 *   Remove scripts section.
 It has prepublish and postpublish actions which are not needed
 <br/>